NCAR/lrose-core/README.md

 | codebase/make_bin | release and build support scripts |
 | codebase/make_include | incude files for NCAR-style make system |

+### Running LROSE on LINUX

+To run LROSE on LINUX, you will need a good, up-to date LINUX distribution.

+Recommended distributions are:

+  * Debian
+  * Ubuntu
+  * RedHat
+  * Centos
+  * Fedora
+  * Suse

+The gcc/g++ version should be 4.8.5 or later.

+Distributions dated after June 2015 should work.

+LROSE builds requires support for the c++11 standard.

 ### Building LROSE

 You can build LROSE using either of the following: